 Steampunk is a subgenre of science fiction inspired by the steam-powered machinery of the late 19th century.
 These works are most often set in Victorian England or the American Wild West, when steam technology reached its peak.
 Steampunk stories usually include alternative futures in which steam power has remained in common use, and fantasy worlds that use steam power.

-However, steampunk is much more than that.
+However, steampunk is more than a literary genre.
 It is art combined with science and imagination.
 There is steampunk art, fashion, music, and some even consider it a way of life.

 The Origin of the Term “Steampunk”